axlan/robopenguins-blog/_posts/2022-12-19-server-side-site-analytics.md

 These last values from the user agent string are parsed from <https://github.com/ua-parser> which is a project that maintains a regex for getting these values for most use cases from a massive regex.
 It's the weakest link of my analysis, but seems to do a reasonable job.

+## Dashboard

 This CSV is then loaded into my dashboard code <https://github.com/axlan/http_server_log_analytics/blob/main/run_dashboard.py>.
 Here's an example:

 [<img class="center" src="{{ site.image_host }}/2022/analytics/my_dash_thumb.webp">]({{ site.image_host }}/2022/analytics/my_dash.png)

-It is also fairly quick and dirty.
-There's a lot of additional features and displays I could add.
+As usual for when I do this sort of thing I went with [Plotly Dash](https://dash.plotly.com/introduction).
+It is pretty bare bones only generating the graphs I really wanted and not bothering to be super efficient.
 I also load the whole set of requests into memory where I could probably do a lot iteratively if I wanted to.

+I made a simple bash script that updates the logs and runs the dashboard.
+It can take a few minutes or so especially if there are a lot of new logs to process.
+We'll see as the dataset grows to years of logs if this is sustainable, or if I need to do a pass at making it more efficient eventually.

-# Attempted Hacking
+# Attempted Wordpress Hacking

 One interesting thing I noticed was that some of the bots or bots pretending to be real users would attempt to scan the site for Wordpress vulnerabilities.
 Most would look for `/wp-login.php`, but some tried as many as 55 different pages.
+Seems like there are about 10 attempts a day just looking for Wordpress vulnerabilities.
+They would pretty much all be different IP addresses, and they typically used a user agent string to indicate they were Firefox running on Windows.

 Fortunately, since my site is just an S3 bucket, I'm not too concerned.